Dean151/Sudoku-Solver/README.md

 Simple sudoku solver in Swift
 This is a fully functional application for iPhone to solve Sudokus

-Some improvement for the UI interaction will be made.
-Maybe an implementation of an OCR in the future
+Maybe an implementation of an OCR will be made in the future